sbrl/Pepperminty-Wiki/docs/04-Getting-Started.md

       o: 'bind'
       device: './data'
 ```

+#### How to use the alternate docker-compose file.
+This guide is for Linux.
+Windows machines will need different commands etc.

+1. Build the container (see above) on the machine you want to run the container on.
+	- Building it on the machine itself means you don't need to worry about motherboard/kernal type, it will build the correct one for that machine.
+	- If you need to install Apache in order to install PHP so you can build it, remember to turn the 'start on boot' setting off.
+(Also just turn it off straight away, you don't need it to build.)
+		`sudo systemctl disable apache2`
+2. Set up the directory you want your docker-compose to live in.
+	- You need your docker-compose file, plus the directories that the named volumes will be living in, all in the same folder.
+	- ``` -Directory-|- app
+                     |- data
+                     |- docker-compose.yaml```
+ 3. OPTIONAL - If you want to be able to edit your peppermint.json file without using sudo (eg. using some kind of GUI):
+	- Create a new group (eg. pepperminty) with the gid 10801 (or, if you've changed it, to whatever gid is used by pepperminty wiki)
+		`sudo groupadd pepperminty -g GID`
+	- Add your editing user (eg. wikiadmin) to the pepperminty group
+		`sudo usermod -a -G pepperminty wikiadmin`
+	- Assuming the install went as planned, this should allow you to edit peppermint.json.
+	- However, if you're still getting access denied problems...
+		- Reboot your computer.
+Usergroup stuff likes a reboot.
+		- Make sure that peppermint.json has 'User and Group' write access.
+If for some reason it doesn't, you'll need to set it.
+			`chmod 664 /path/to/peppermint.json`
+		- Remember to reboot after you do this, too!
+Just in case.
+		- Double check the user you're using is in the pepperminty group.
+	- If you want to edit other files, you can also use this method!
+However, you'll have to change the write access permissions first; all files other than peppermint.json are likely to be created with 'Only User' write permissions.
+		`chmod 664 /path/to/file_to_edit.md`
+4. Start the container
+	`docker-compose up -d`
+5. First run wiki time!
+(See below)

+#### Troubleshooting

+__I can't connect to the wiki!__

+Did you make sure to turn Apache off?
+If you've recently rebooted and suddenly have this problem, make sure it's not set to start on boot.

+Otherwise, it's likely a networking issue (are you using a reverse proxy, like Traefik?
+It's pretty easy to typo in the labels section of a docker-compose...)

+__I get a white screen when I try and save a page__

+You probably have some kind of permissions mismatch somewhere. :(
+Suggestion: back up everything before you try and fix it, it may be easiest to nuke the entire container and start again.

+__I can't edit peppermint.json__

+Take a look at Step 3 above, it's probably a permissions issue.
+If all else fails, you can edit it with sudo on a terminal.

 ### Completing the first run wizrd
 Now that your Docker container is started, you should be able to navigate to it in your web browser to complete the first run wizard.